BFA in Theatre Performance

 Additional Program Requirements

-Required, faculty-approved electives.
-These courses may be theatre electives or other university courses.6
+Required faculty approved electives.
+These courses may be theatre electives or other university course6

 1